-The Child Abuse Prevention (CAP) Action Committee invites communities to take action for children by participating in the 11th annual “Build a Blue Ribbon Tree for Kids” campaign.
+The Oklahoma Child Abuse Prevention (CAP) Action Committee invites communities to take action for children by participating in the 12th annual “Build a Blue Ribbon Tree for Kids” campaign.

 The Oklahoma State Department of Health (OSDH), along with various community organizations, are working together to build a “Blue Ribbon Tree” state.
 Blue ribbon trees will be blossoming throughout Oklahoma communities in April, which is National Child Abuse Prevention Month.
 The blue ribbon is the international sign for child abuse prevention and serves as a constant reminder that everyone has a responsibility in helping protect children.
 Communities are invited to participate by displaying blue ribbon trees during April.
-To have a tree showcased in a video, trees must be completed and registered by April 3.
+To have a tree showcased in the annual Blue Ribbon Tree Community Partnership video, trees must be completed and registered by April 8.

-Robyn Sears is a Child Development Specialist with the Oklahoma University Health Sciences Center (OUHSC) Child Study Center and member of the Child Abuse Prevention planning committee.
+Jennifer Emfinger is a marketing coordinator with the Oklahoma CASA Association and member of the Child Abuse Prevention planning committee.

-“The goal is to get 2,019 blue ribbon trees blooming across the state with increased participation by businesses, childcare programs, churches and individuals for April 2019,” Sears said.
+“This year’s goal is to get 2,020 blue ribbon trees sprouting across the state with increased participation and registrations by schools, businesses, churches and individuals for April 2020,” Emfinger said.

 Any materials may be used in creating a blue ribbon tree.
 If using a live tree, choose a highly visible location and secure needed permission.
 Creativity is encouraged.